centrifuge/documentation/docs/use/NFT Playground/index.md

 4. Sign the transaction on Polkadot JS wallet

-Once the transaction is confirmed on-chain, the NFT should be transferred to your wallet, and the owner’s wallet address displayed should be your own
+Once the transaction is confirmed on-chain, the NFT should be transferred to your wallet, and the owner’s wallet address displayed should be your own.